Unsure of surety bonding? No problem! Check out our Surety Bond FAQ.

 Labor & Material Payment Bonds – The payment bond protects sub-contractors and suppliers of labor and material.

-Reclamation Bond – These bonds guarantee compliance in the mining of coal and other minerals, guaranteeing the land will be reclaimed in accordance with state regulations.
+Reclamation Bond – These bonds guarantee compliance in the mining of coal and other minerals, guaranteeing the land will be reclaimed in accordance with federal, state or local regulations.

 Subdivision Bond – This bond is required by municipalities generally from the developers of real estate guaranteeing any improvements the developer installs such as streets, sidewalks, storm and sanitary sewers will be installed in accordance with regulations and in some instances the bond also guarantees those contractors working for the developer will be paid.